Sign saying Jordan River in English and Hebrew Jordan River in the Bible

 The first mention of the Jordan River, specifically the Jordan River valley, is in Genesis: “And Lot lifted up his eyes, and beheld all the plain of Jordan, that it was well watered every where, before the LORD destroyed Sodom and Gomorrah, even as the garden of the LORD, like the land of Egypt, as thou comest unto Zoar.”
 Genesis 13:10 (KJV)

 Lot had traveled with his Uncle Abraham and tensions arose; it was time for them to part ways.
-Abraham gave Lot first choice of where to settle, and as Lot considered his options, he saw, and then choose to relocate in the well-watered area of the Jordan valley.
+Abraham gave Lot first choice of where to settle, and as Lot considered his options, he saw, and then choose to relocate in the well-watered, lush, beautiful area of the Jordan valley.
+Eventually he moved into Sodom.

 The Jordan River in the Bible — The Boundary of the Promised Land